Atlanta Personal Injury Lawyer

 Premises liability accidents.
 All property owners in Georgia have a legal duty - that duty is to maintain their property in a manner that is reasonably free from hazards and dangers for those who may enter the property.
 When a property is not reasonably maintained, an injury, such as one caused by a slip and fall accident, may occur.
 If it does, the property owner can be held liable.

 Product liability accidents.
 Just like property owners, manufacturers of goods and products also have a duty to ensure products are reasonably free from hazards, and that warning labels make known any hazards that are inherent in the design (i.e. risk of electrocution, side effects of medication, etc.).
 When a product is defective in its design, manufacture, or label, and such defect leads to a consumer’s injury, the manufacturer may be held liable.

-When you are injured and need financial compensation to help you move forward in life, our attorneys at The Simon Law Firm will advocate for your full recovery amount.
+When you are injured and need financial compensation to help you move forward in life, our attorneys at Christopher Simon Attorney at Law will advocate for your full recovery amount.
 You have the right to seek compensation for all losses, including:

 Economic damages, which are the damages for your actual financial losses, such as property damage, lost wages, and medical expenses; and